-For further information regarding what is the best currency to bring into North Korea during your tour follow the link.
-And whilst we’re at it the best place to openly spend DPRK Won currency in North Korea is in Rason, the Special Economic Zone where markets and banks are accessible to foreign visitors.
+For further information regarding spending currency in North Korea read our FAQ page.
+Whilst we’re at it the best place to openly spend North Korean currency in the DPRK is within Rason, the Special Economic Zone where markets and banks are accessible to foreign visitors.

 The first thing you’d want to do when you walk into Kwangbok department store is head straight to the foreign currency exchange desk.
 Here you’ll be able to exchange foreign currency (USD, EUR, Chinese RMB or Japanese Yen) to local DPRK Won currency.
 The exchange rate is usually around ₩8000 for $1USD, ₩8800 for 1 euro, ₩1100 for 1 Chinese RMB, and ₩70 for 1 Japanese Yen.

 We recommend first exchanging about 50RMB, 5 euros, or $5USD as this will give you enough to do a light shop of items you’ll need for the tour, as well as trying some legit North Korean dishes from the food court on the third floor which I’ll breakdown later in this article.